AgnosticUI/agnosticui-addons/README.md

 ## Motive

 A good example of what this addons repo will solve is AgnosticUI's table component.
-The core repo's table component basically has:

-- Table component with core configuration (zebra striped, hoverable, caption positioning, bordered, etc.)
-- Default and custom sorting functionality

-There's also a completely separate pagination component which is current CSS-only.

-However, to achieve a table with all the capabilities likely required in an application, we might need to support:

-- `isLoading`, `isLoadingComplete` and empty state
-- filtering
-- batch select (checkboxes on leftmost column); delete
-- pagination
-- inline editing
-- row selection
-- table search
+See the [table discussion](https://github.com/AgnosticUI/agnosticui-addons/discussions/2).

-Since maintaining all of this complexity in core would greatly increase scope and size to manage, we could choose to put such additions here.
-Ideally, this would  evolve with the help of community-based contributions.
+Since maintaining all of this complexity in core would greatly increase scope and size to manage, we could choose to put such additions here — ideally, with the help of community-based contributions.

 ## Use cases

-The following are some ideas of what could be here:
+The following are some ideas of what might go here:

+- Advanced tables
 - Date picker, range, etc.
 - Autocomplete typeahead see https://ant.design/components/auto-complete/
 - Data grid with full a11y keyboard navigation